Top Pages

 Summary of Endowment Effect

-If you think somebody is overvaluing something because they own it (or is imagining themself owning it), tell them the Endowment Effect is causing an overly emotional strong bond to the object.- Do you disagree with something on this page?
+If you think somebody is overvaluing something because they own it (or is imagining themself owning it), tell them the endowment effect is causing an overly emotional strong bond to the object.See Also

 - Did you spot a typo?